Calibrating a Digilent Test and Measurement Device

-While all Digilent Test & Measurement devices are factory calibrated, they can be recalibrated so that you can ensure that you are making the most accurate measurements possible.
+While all Digilent Test and Measurement devices are factory calibrated, they can be recalibrated so that you can ensure that you are making the most accurate measurements possible.

-- A Digilent Test & Measurement device to be calibrated.
+- A Digilent Test and Measurement device to be calibrated.
 This guide supports the following devices: